Calculate homicide arrest rates

 - "Police solve just 2% of all major crimes" by The Conversation

 - "Killings of black people lead to arrests less often than when victims are white" by Macomb Daily

-To learn more about combatting systemic racism by supporting investment in Black communities, explore the following resources:
+To learn more about combating systemic racism by supporting investment in Black communities, explore the following resources: